 You could also decide on using green as an accent, not the main color in your kitchen.
 Consider painting just the island, or perhaps do the opposite, and paint all the cabinets except the island.

 So long as your kitchen has a fair amount of natural light, you really can’t go wrong with sage, or olive, or dark green kitchen cabinets.
 Keep your walls a light color, such as white or off-white, which is the case with most of the kitchens here.
 If you want to save yourself some time, use a service like Samplize to get a whole host of green paint color swatches (don’t be shy, I got over 20 samples when I was trying to pick the right warm pink!).
-These are some of our favorite green cabinet paint colors here, but there are so many gorgeous tones out there, so have some fun!
+We’ve listed some of our favorite green cabinet paint colors here, but there are so many gorgeous tones out there, go have some fun!